Laura Meneses

 Laura Meneses del Carpio (Arequipa, Peru, March 31, 1894 - Havana, Cuba, April 15, 1973) was the first Latin American in 1920 to be accepted into Radcliffe College, the women's educational institution affiliated with Harvard University.
-She earned a doctorate in natural sciences and became active in the movement for Puerto Rican independence from the United States.
+She earned a doctorate in natural sciences and became active in the movement for Puerto Rican secession from the United States.

 Biography

 Laura Meneses del Carpio was born on March 31, 1894, in the city of Arequipa, Peru, the youngest daughter of Emilia del Carpio Tupayachi and Juan Rosa Meneses del Pino, who was a colonel in the Peruvian army.

 Education

 Meneses studied natural sciences at the Universidad Nacional Mayor de San Marcos in Lima, Peru, graduating with a bachelor's degree in biology in 1913.
 In 1918, she was awarded a doctorate in natural sciences at the same university.
 She spoke Spanish and English fluently as well as two indigenous languages from South America, Quechua and Aymara.